 As with other industries, food retailers and manufacturers have to be more knowledgeable about the suppliers they use and where their product originates.
 If retailers are found to be negligent and allow issues to arise, consumers will favor a different brand.

 It is better for a retailer to prevent the production and shipment of contaminated food than have to spend significant resources in recalling the items and triggering negative publicity.

 For many retailers, as highlighted by the horse meat issues in Europe, cannot trace back the product to the beginning of their supply chain.
-They were very reliant on the assurance of their primary vendors that the product was safe, and labeled correctly.
-In those instances the supplier did not perform due diligence on their own suppliers and thus the issue arose.
+They were very reliant on the assurance of their primary vendors that the product was safe and labeled correctly.
+In those instances, the supplier did not perform due diligence on their suppliers, and thus, the issue arose.

 The more complex the supply chain, the more difficult it is for retailers to be able to trace an end product back to the original source.
 Many retailers have adopted a position where they control all aspects of their food supply chain by either owning the farms that supply their food or work with local vendors where they can guarantee the safety and quality of the product.

 If retailers cannot own their own farms or have local supply, then they will need to work with suppliers they can trust.
 There should be a vendor evaluation or assessment that a supplier would need to pass before working with a retailer.

 It would include food safety criteria, sanitation procedures, environmental monitoring, recall programs, food defense programs, and excellent record-keeping processes.